soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ## Installation

 Please download and unzip the code from the Download button in this repository or clone by git clone.
-To add the builder to the standard VMD extensions-modelling menu, please select the appropiate instructons depending on your OS:
+To add the builder to the standard VMD extensions-modelling menu, please select the appropriate instructions depending on your OS:

 -----------------------------------------
 * **Ubuntu (automatic)**